Qumulo/docs/azure-guide/how-qumulo-scalable-file-service-works.md

    * **Marketplace SaaS Resource:** The SaaS resource from the Qumulo Marketplace offer that you choose.
 Azure uses this resource for billing purposes.

-   {% capture autoDep %}Automated deployments let you create {{site.azure.qumuloOnAzureLong}} instances for long-term use cases and for short-term components of automated storage workflows.{% endcapture %}
+   {% capture autoDep %}Automated deployments let you create {{site.azure.qumuloOnAzureShort}} instances for long-term use cases and for short-term components of automated storage workflows.{% endcapture %}
    {% include tip.html content=autoDep %}